 3. Special Issues.
 An important part of JCCP’s publication policy is the periodic publication of special issues or special sections of regular issues.
 Current needs, emerging trends, and readership interest guide the publication of material in this category.
-Ideas or suggestions for special issues or special sections should be discussed with Senior Editor, Walter J. Lonner.
-His address is: Center for Cross-Cultural Research, Department of Psychology, Western Washington University, Bellingham, Washington USA 98225-9089, email@example.com.
+Ideas or suggestions for special issues or special sections should be discussed with Walter J. Lonner (Walter.Lonner@wwu.edu), Founding and Special Issues Editor, or other members of the Editorial Advisory Board, especially current Editor, Deborah L. Best (email@example.com).

 English language editing services